mariadb-corporation/MaxScale/Documentation/Monitors/Galera-Monitor.md

 use_priority=true
 ```

+### `root_node_as_master`

+This option controls whether the write master Galera node requires a
+_wsrep_local_index_ value of 0.
+This option is enabled by default and was
+introduced in MaxScale 2.1.0.

+A Galera cluster will always have a node which has a _wsrep_local_index_ value
+of 0.
+Based on this information, multiple MaxScale instances can always pick the
+same node for writes.

+If the `root_node_as_master` option is disabled for galeramon, the node with the
+lowest index will always be chosen as the master.
+If it is enabled, only the
+node with a a _wsrep_local_index_ value of 0 can be chosed as the master.

 ## Interaction with Server Priorities

 If the `use_priority` option is set and a server is configured with the